RhysMurage/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions: Set the mode of the file hello to the same as olleh's mode
 11-directories_permissions: Adds execute permission to all subdirectories of the current directory for the owner, group owner and all other users.
 Regular files will not be changed
 12-directory_permissions: Create a directory my_dir with permissions 751
+13-change_group: Changes the group owner to school for file hello